We run CBT courses at our Crawley & East Grinstead sites, current prices HERE.

 What you need for your CBT

-2. If you wear glasses or contact lenses, please be sure to have them with you (or be wearing them,) as your eyesight will be checked prior to starting the CBT, and unfortunately if you cannot see then we cannot complete your training on the day!
+- If you wear glasses or contact lenses, please be sure to have them with you (or be wearing them,) as your eyesight will be checked prior to starting the CBT, and unfortunately if you cannot read a number plate at the legal distance then we cannot complete your training on the day!

-4. Lunch..yes we will let you eat at some point!
+- Lunch..yes we will let you eat at some point!
 You’ll be working hard and hopefully learning lots, so you’ll most definitely have an appetite by lunch time.
-If you’re not big on packed lunch make sure you bring some money with you as there’s a shop & café just round the corner of our East Grinstead and a Subway next to our Crawley site, while at Burgess Hill there's an on site Costa café where you can buy your instructors lots of chocolate..oops, I mean you can grab a bite to eat!
+If you’re coming to the East Grinstead site you will need a packed lunch as the nearest shop is quite far away, but at Crawley if you;re not big on packed lunch make sure you bring some money with you as there’s a shop & a Subway next to our site.

 At our Crawley and East Grinstead sites there’s always tea, coffee and water.
 In our kitchens there’s a fridge and microwave for your use too, and of course toilets at all sites!